Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

    7:	c3                   	ret
 ```

-And we could write that in a rust program:
+And we could write it in a Rust program:

 ```rust
 let add1 = [